zevaverbach/nes_hacking/README.md

 - [ ] make Mario gigantic
 - [ ] swap Bowser and the Princess
 - [ ] put images of ourselves in the game

+# Resources
+- see 'where we left off' (the Nerdy Nights tutorial)
+- FCEUX
+- `nesasm`